Mountain House Flag Football

 1. The ball is live at the snap of the ball and remains live until the play is dead.

 a.
 The ball hits the ground. *A center snap that drops in the end zone counts as a fumble but is placed at the 1-yard line (not where the ball dropped).
+NOTE: the ball should be placed where the player’s hips are when the flag separates not where the ball is except when the ball is behind the hips of the offensive player, then the ball is placed where the ball was at the time the flag was pulled.

-d.
+f.
 The defensive player gets possession of the ball but not from an interception (defender catching a lateral or if the offensive player loses control of the ball while running and is caught by the defender before it hits the ground.).
-This counts as a fumble and offense retains possession.
+This counts as a fumble and the offense retains possession.

 VIII.
 Running